-a Access and Eligibility: i Temporarily increase the cost limits for entry into the waiver.
-[Provide explanation of changes and specify the temporary cost limit.] ii Temporarily modify additional targeting criteria.
-[Explanation of changes] bX Services iX Temporarily modify service scope or coverage.
-[Complete Section A- Services to be Added/Modified During an Emergency.] Арр X Temporarily exceed service limitations (including limits on sets of services as described in pendix C-4) or requirements for amount, duration, and prior authorization to address health welfare issues presented by the emergency.
+i. \X\ Temporarily modify service scope or coverage.

+[Complete Section A- Services to be Added/Modified During an Emergency.]

+ii. \\\X Temporarily exceed service limitations (including limits on sets of services as described in Appendix C-4) or requirements for amount, duration, and prior authorization to address health and welfare issues presented by the emergency.

 [Explanation of changes]